How much can I borrow?

 - Some lenders will use the tax rate of Japan, as opposed to Australian tax rates, which can greatly improve your borrowing power.

-- If you’re earning Japanese Yen but you can’t provide sufficient documents to prove your foreign income, such as recent payslips, or tax returns, then you may be limited to borrowing up to 80% of the property value.
+- If you’re earning Japanese Yen but you can’t provide sufficient documents to prove your foreign income, such as recent payslips, or tax returns, then you may be limited to borrowing less than 80% of the property value.

 - Loans available for purchase, refinance, investment property or to buy a house and land package.